not-so-wiseman/Bulb/README.md

 2. To use the app follow the instructions under [**Using the App**](#using-the-app)

 ## Using the App
 Bulb is currently connected to MUN's D2L test server.
 To explore the app use one of the fictional students from the table below.
-Each student is registered to one course called "Wiseman/James APP Development"
+Each student is registered to one course called "Wiseman/James APP Development".
+You can loggin to see the student's full mock D2L account at [muntest.brightspace.com](https://muntest.brightspace.com/d2l/)

 | no. | Username      | Password      |
 | ---:|:-------------:|:-------------:|